Australian export documents and certification

-The Department of Agriculture issues export documentation required by the Export Control Act 1982 and the authorities of importing countries.
+The Department of Agriculture, Water and the Environment issues export documentation required by the Export Control Act 1982 and the authorities of importing countries.
 Export documentation verifies that the commodity meets legislated export requirements and the requirements of the importing country.
 The Manual of importing country requirements (MICoR) provides a guide to the requirements of importing countries.

 Export Documentation System (EXDOC) is the department’s software application for primary produce export documentation.

 Registration as an EXDOC electronic data interface (EDI) user is open to exporters of meat, fish, dairy, eggs, grain, horticulture, skins and hides, wool and meat by-products, such as pharmaceuticals, blood and pet food.

 Registered EDI users can use electronic certification and may generate their own health certificates and related documents.

 When exporters also register for the Single Electronic Window (SEW), EXDOC can generate an export declaration number (EDN) necessary for Integrated Cargo System clearance, to streamline the export process.